@estragon sums it up:

-They put into words what I have been struggling to articulate as the reason behind having organised the workshop on AI and Justice that took place in Brussels on 19/11.
-This workshop was part of an ongoing conversation that is taking place in different parts of our online community platform ( overview here).
+They put into words what I have been struggling to articulate as the reason behind having organised the workshop on AI and Justice in Brussels on 19/11.
+This workshop was part of an ongoing conversation on our community platform ( overview here).

-Its purpose is to make sense of what all of this means and what we can do to take agency over the development of our futures in the age of what is often framed as inevitable developments towards one of two outcomes: The undoing of humanity vs a path to save us from ourselves.
+Its purpose is to make sense of what we can do to take agency over the development of our futures in the age of what is often framed as inevitable developments towards one of two outcomes: The undoing of humanity vs a path to save us from ourselves.

 What have I understood so far?
 It all boils down to the following: